 Are you fascinated with nature?
 Do you enjoy sharing your knowledge and skills with others?
 The Wisconsin Master Naturalist (WIMN) program is a statewide effort to promote awareness, understanding and stewardship of the state’s natural resources.
 Modeled after the Master Gardener program, WIMN is developing a corps of informed volunteers throughout the state.
 You can become a WI Master Naturalist Volunteer!

-Master Naturalist Volunteer training is made up of 40 hours of classroom and field trip work, completion of a capstone project with a small group (typically about 3 hours) and then completing 40 hours of volunteer work.
+Master Naturalist Volunteer training is made up of 40 hours of classroom and field trip work, completion of a capstone project with a small group (typically about 3 hours).
+After the course, Master Naturalist volunteers are expected to volunteer 40 hours (of their choice to what and where) each year.
 The information below relates specifically to the training at Hartman Creek State Park - each session offered around the state is different because of class times, locations and seasons.

-Class days are typically 9:00 to 4:00 with lectures and study in the morning, followed by field trips and/or guest speakers in the afternoon.
+Class days are typically 8:00 to 5:00 and are a combination of lectures, study, guest lectures and field trips.
 Field trips vary depending on the weather and the season.
 Previous field trips have included hiking the Ice Age Trail and Barrens, Allen Lake, and the Oak Wilt cut and deer exclusion fence at Hartman Creek State Park.

 Course Topics Include